Film / ThanksKilling

 - Anything That Moves: A motorist stops for the turkey due to wanting to have sex with it.

-- Batter Up: Kristen uses one against the turkey.
+- Batter Up!: Kristen uses a bat against the turkey.

-- Big Damn Heroes: Oscar showing up to blast the turkey as it flees its tipi.
-It gets better, though.
+- Big Damn Heroes: Oscar showing up to blast the turkey as it flees its teepee.
+It comes back to life later, though.